-Assessment is typically by coursework assignments, reports, examination papers, practical classes, oral presentations and the research project.
-Full details of the assessments for individual courses can be obtained from the Department.
+Assessment is typically by coursework assignments, reports, practical classes, oral presentations and the research project.
+Full details of the assessments for individual modules can be obtained from the Department.

-Details of the programme structure(s)
+Details of the course structure(s)

-The brief outline of the programme is shown below; however, students can obtain further details from the Programme Handbook.
+The brief outline of the course is shown below; however, students can obtain further details from the Course Handbook.
 Credits are indicated in brackets, and indicate proportional weighting towards the Masters and Postgraduate Diploma classification grade.
-The programme structure for the Postgraduate Diploma is as below, with the exception that students will not undertake the Independent Project (GL5011).
+The course structure for the Postgraduate Diploma is as below, with the exception that students will not undertake the Independent Project (GL5011).

-The full-time programme lasts 50 weeks, beginning in September and consists of six mandatory taught courses (120 Credits), and the Independent Project (60 Credits).
-Full-time students will normally submit their research projects by mid August and make an oral and poster presentation in early September of their academic year of study, having completed their study and assessment of the other courses by late April.
+The full-time course lasts 50 weeks, beginning in September and consists of six mandatory taught modules (120 Credits), and the Independent Project (60 Credits).
+Full-time students will normally submit their research projects by mid-August and make an oral and poster presentation in early September of their academic year of study, having completed their study and assessment of the other courses by late April.